-In order to accomplish this your COREHL7SQLImporter object will make dynamic changes to your Schema Database, altering tables to make them larger (to avoid data truncation), adding database columns to tables (if the message unexpectedly contains a new HL7 Field and Column), and even creating NEW Schema tables if needed.
+In order to accomplish this the CORE HL7 SQL Schema Engine will make dynamic changes to your Schema Database (HL7 Training), altering tables to make columns larger (to avoid data truncation), adding new database columns to tables (if the message unexpectedly contains a new HL7 Field or Component), and even creating NEW Schema tables if needed.

-IMPORTANT NOTE: This obviously means that whatever SQL Server credentials you use in your COREHL7MSSQLConnector object they MUST have full rights to the database.
+IMPORTANT NOTE: This obviously means that whatever SQL Server credentials you use in your Schema Profile, they MUST have full rights to the database.
 You don't have to use SA but the credentials MUST have full rights otherwise.